 I have always wanted to be a writer.

 Miss Skirm, my fourth grade teacher, encouraged me to write stories.
-I’d written one called “My Two Dollar Bargain” in which I bought the White House from a discouraged President Kennedy for $2.
+I wrote one called “My Two Dollar Bargain” in which I bought the White House from a discouraged President Kennedy for $2.
 The story delighted Miss Skirm and she published it in the school’s newspaper.

 I decided to write a series of science fiction stories in fifth grade, featuring “The Unearthly Cry.”
 Whenever tragedy was about to strike, The Unearthly Cry came to the rescue by making such an earthshattering noise the tragedy was averted.
 When I tried to write one about The Unearthly Cry saving astronauts, I realized I didn’t know enough about astronauts, rockets and the space program to write a story that was believable.
 I put those stories aside, realizing I needed to learn as much as I could about almost everything to be able to write credibly.

 I submitted my first article to a national magazine, The Reader’s Digest, when I was in sixth grade.
-The Reader’s Digest was a staple in our house and I noticed that it called for articles on “unforgettable characters.”
-I was heart-broken when my parents decided we could no longer keep my beloved puppy, Greta, and gave her away, so I decided to memorialize Greta in an article, telling why she was “unforgettable.”
+The Reader’s Digest was a staple in our house and I noticed that it called for articles about “unforgettable characters.”
+I was heart-broken when my parents decided we could no longer keep my beloved puppy, Greta, and gave her away.
+I decided to memorialize Greta in an article, telling why she was “unforgettable.”